 The social worker's team administrator will also liaise with the Independent Chairs/Quality Assurance Unit to arrange the allocation of an Independent Reviewing Officer (IRO) for the child's Looked After Reviews.
 The IRO will contact the social worker to arrange the time and date of the first Looked After Review (within 28 days of the child becoming looked after).
 See Looked After Reviews Procedure for the procedures relating to the Reviews, including the responsibility for invitations to the Reviews.

 Health Care.
 Before or at the time of the placement, the social worker should request the parent to transfer the child's Personal Child Health Record and contact the Health Liaison Nurse to arrange a Health Assessment and the completion of a Health Action Plan in time for the first Looked After Review.
-See Health Care Assessments and Plans Procedure.
+See Looked After Children Statutory Health Assessments and Health Action Plans Procedure.
 In addition, the social worker should inform the carer of any medication the child is taking, and why, and ensure that a supply of medication is provided in a clearly labelled bottle with the child's name, required dosage and the time the medication is to be given.
 For further details, see First Aid, Home Remedies and Prescribed Medicines Procedure.

 Personal Education Plan (PEP).
 The social worker should also notify the education officer responsible for looked after children of the child's placement and take the necessary steps to complete a Personal Education Plan as part of the Care Plan before the child becomes looked after (or within 10 working days in the case of an emergency placement) and be available in time for the first Looked After Review.